OMAP: OMAP family

 Further, two main distribution channels exist, and not all parts are available in both channels.
 The genesis of the OMAP product line is from partnership with cell phone vendors, and the main distribution channel involves sales directly to such wireless handset vendors.
 Parts developed to suit evolving cell phone requirements are flexible and powerful enough to support sales through less specialized catalog channels; some OMAP 1 parts, and many OMAP 3 parts, have catalog versions with different sales and support models.
 Parts that are obsolete from the perspective of handset vendors may still be needed to support products developed using catalog parts and distributor-based inventory management.

 High-performance applications processors

 These are parts originally intended for use as application processors in smartphones, with processors powerful enough to run significant operating systems (such as Linux, FreeBSD, Android or Symbian), support connectivity to personal computers, and support various audio and video applications.

 OMAP 1

 The OMAP 1 family started with a TI-enhanced ARM925 core (ARM925T), and then changed to a standard ARM926 core.
 It included many variants, most easily distinguished according to manufacturing technology (130 nm except for the OMAP171x series), CPU, peripheral set, and distribution channel (direct to large handset vendors, or through catalog-based distributors).
 In March 2009, the OMAP1710 family chips are still available to handset vendors.

-Products using OMAP 1 processors include hundreds of cell phone models, and the Nokia 770 Internet tablets.
+Products using OMAP 1 processors include hundreds of cell phone models, Palm PDAs, and the Nokia 770 Internet tablets.